Christobaltobbin/OpenDataCube/README.md

 </p>

-After computing for the NDVI and the LAI for the year 2020 I had the following NDVI and LAI values:
+After computing for the NDVI and the LAI for the year 2020 I had the following NDVI(left) and LAI(right) values:

 <p align="center">